Cars braking in traffic.

 Updated September 5, 2021 .
 AmFam Team

-Many different driving behaviors can factor into the auto insurance discount you can receive through KnowYourDrive®.
-One of these is hard braking, a behavior that can be dangerous and lead to car accidents.
-Let’s take a look at what hard braking is and how you can avoid it.
+Different driving behaviors factor into the auto insurance discount you can receive through DriveMyWay.* One of these is hard braking, a dangerous behavior that can lead to car accidents.
+Let’s look at what hard braking is and how you can avoid it.

 Hard braking can be a problem for you and your vehicle for multiple reasons.
 Here are some hidden costs and risks that can occur with hard braking.

-Data from the KnowYourDrive program shows that drivers with more hard brakes have a greater risk of getting in an accident.
-While we all have to brake suddenly when someone cuts us off or an animal darts in front of our car, a pattern of hard braking often indicates a pattern of tailgating or distracted driving.
+Data from the DriveMyWay program shows that drivers with more hard brakes have a greater risk of getting in an accident.
+We all have to suddenly brake when someone cuts us off or an animal darts in front of our car, but a pattern of hard braking often indicates a pattern of tailgating or distracted driving.

-If you are a heavy braker, you may be an aggressive driver too.
+Heavy braking may be a sign of an aggressive driver, too.
 Aggressive driving behaviors like tailgating, risky lane changes and speeding are more likely if you are a hard braker — and it all leads to more accident risk.

 How to Prevent Hard Braking

-The KnowYourDrive app shows you how frequently you hard brake compared to an average driver in the program.
-If this amount is higher than you like, don’t worry!
+The DriveMyWay app shows you how frequently you hard brake compared to an average driver in the program.
+If this value is higher than you would like, don’t worry.
 There are things you can do to reduce your hard braking.

 Self-care and relaxation techniques can help you remain calm and potentially avoid dangerous driving behavior like road rage and hard braking.